Pr-Mex/vanessa-automation/docs/Settings/SettingsEN.md

    * **syntaxcheckingineditor**:
 If the option is set, the script syntax is checked in the editor

+   * **ShowVariableValuesInEditorLines**:
+Enables displaying data by variable values in the editor (inline debug).
+Variable values are updated after the step line is executed.

+   * **showdifferencesineditorseparately**:
+Controls how differences are displayed when comparing files in the editor.
+If the option is enabled, then two columns are displayed, otherwise the differences are shown in the text of the file.

+   * **OpenStartPageAtStartup**:
+Enables display of the start page in the editor when Vanessa Automation starts.

    * **vanessaeditortheme**:
 Allows you to change the editor theme.